bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 Given an example

-> That’s a good news for us that the revenue is gradually increasing year-by-year.
+> That's a good news for us that the revenue is gradually increasing year-by-year.
 Our next goal is to expanding customer base by adding 3 branches in the major cities .
 >
 > The plan is by this year-end.